 The damper winding in synchronous motor performs two functions:

 - provides starting torque and

-- prevents hunting
+- prevents hunting in the synchronous motor

-When the rotor is rotating at synchronous speed, then the relative velocity between the RMF (rotating magnetic field of stator) and the rotor is zero.
+When the rotor is rotating at synchronous speed, then the relative velocity between the RMF (rotating magnetic field of the stator) and the rotor is zero.
 Hence induced EMF in the damper winding is zero.

 Hunting in Synchronous Motor

-The stator and the rotor poles of running synchronous motor are magnetically locked and, hence, both run with same synchronous speed.
+The stator and the rotor poles of running synchronous motor are magnetically locked and, hence, both run with the same synchronous speed.
 But centerlines of the two poles do not coincide with each other.
 The rotor slips back behind the stator poles by a small angle δ.

-- value of δ changes continuously
+- Due to hunting, the value of δ changes continuously.

+The damper winding in synchronous motor plays a very important role in hunting.
+When the rotor oscillates, the relative motion between RMF and the rotor becomes nonzero.
+Hence an EMF is induced proportional to relative motion in damper winding.
 This induced EMF is in such a direction that it will try to oppose the cause of it (Lenz’s law).
 Here the cause is relative motion due to hunting.
 Hence the hunting reduces quickly due to damper winding.

 Damper Winding in Synchronous Generator